loiwu/loiwu.github.io/_posts/2015-12-17-The-project-goes-on.markdown

 	main work flow of static library:
 	-> <check for update(game)>
 	-> <have update / no update / retry check / quit>
 	-> <check for update(dynamic library)>
 	-> <have update / no update / retry check >
-	-> load dynamic library
+	-> <load dynamic library>

 The static libary also help host application to connect with the dynamic library.
-This is the core feature of PPSDK static libary which uses the Objective-C **runtime** mechanism.
+This is the core feature of PPSDK static libary which uses the Objective-C [Runtime](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/ObjCRuntimeRef/) mechanism.

 To be continued ...
 =